• Summary

 SPONSOR: Bores

 TITLE OF BILL: An act to amend the executive law, in relation to requiring the division of criminal justice services to study the technological viability of personalized firearms PURPOSE OR GENERAL IDEA OF BILL: Amends the Executive Law to both define and establish requirements for personalized handguns.
-SUMMARY OF PROVISIONS: Section one would amend section 835 of the Executive Law to define a personalized gun and authorized user.
-Section two would amend the Executive Law by adding a new section 837-y that would require the division of criminal justice to engage in an investigation to certify the technological viability of personalized handguns.
+SUMMARY OF PROVISIONS: Section one would provide the title of the bill.
+Section two would amend section 835 of the Executive Law to define a personalized firearm and authorized user.
+Section three would amend the Executive Law by adding a new section 838-c that would require the division of criminal justice to engage in an investigation to certify the technological viability of personalized handguns.
 The division shall establish performance standards and testing protocols for personalized handguns.
-The bill further requires the division to maintain a roster of all personalized handguns approved for retail sale.
-This roster shall be made available to registered and licensed firearms dealers in the state at least every six months.
-Additionally, the amendment requires each licensed firearms retailer to have on its premises at least one person- alized handgun available for sale within two years from the date of certification of the technology's viability, except in cases where such a requirement would impose a significant financial burden.
 Section four would establish the effective date.
-JUSTIFICATION: While this bill ran out of time to pass in the Senate last year, the Assembly passed this bill last session.
-User-authenticated or personalized handguns have the potential to stem violence and ensure the safety of New Yorkers.
+DIFFERENCE BETWEEN ORIGINAL AND AMENDED VERSION (IF APPLICABLE): The B print makes a technical amendment to section three of the bill adding a new section 838-c instead of 837-z.
+JUSTIFICATION: User-authenticated or personalized handguns have the potential to stem violence and ensure the safety of New Yorkers.
 Violence from accidental gun discharge causes incredible harm with more than 300 children unin- tentionally shooting themselves or someone else each year.
 In 2020, this resulted in the deaths of over 120 people.
 Personalized handguns would stop children from being able to shoot guns that are left out or improp- erly stored.
 This would help prevent school shootings as well, as most shootings have followed the shooter taking the weapon from their or a neighbor's home.
 Moreover, approximately 380,000 guns are stolen from owners each year.
 Personalized handguns would prevent those weapons from being used in other crimes or against their owners.
 This bill creates a sensible regulatory environment to review the safety of and viability of personalized smart guns.
 The past decade has seen significant progress in the technology of these weapons; this bill ensures that New York can implement these new safeguards as they become available.
 PRIOR LEGISLATIVE HISTORY: A8333/S7802 of 2023/2024 A8333 - PASSED ASSEMBLY S7802 - AMEND AND RECOMMIT TO FINANCE FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None EFFECTIVE DATE: This act shall take effect immediately.

 Go to top